Zyrox03/Said-Bara-Portfolio/README.md

 # Said-Bara-Portfolio
-My second portfolio ever created :)

-check master branch for more lines of code
+This is the full code for my brand new web developer portfolio

+I hope that you liked it

+Check master branch for my old ever portfolio code, it's not that interesting believe me XD